Les Misérables

 • The musical has had more concurrent productions (fifteen at one time) than any other musical in history, as confirmed by the Guinness Book of Records.

-• The musical has won over 70 major theatre awards including an Olivier, Tony, and Grammy.
+• The musical has won over 70 major theatre awards, including an Olivier, a Tony and a Grammy.

-• Les Misrables has been translated into 21 different languages including Flemish, Estonian, and Castillian.
+• Les Misérables has been translated into 21 different languages, including Flemish, Estonian and Castillian.

-• A film adaptation of the stage musical, featuring Hugh Jackman and Anne Hathaway, was released on Christmas of 2012.
+• A film adaptation of the stage musical, featuring Hugh Jackman and Anne Hathaway, was released at Christmas of 2012.

-• Victor Hugo's great classic Les Misérables was called "one of the best sellers of the ages."
-Within 24 hours of publication in 1862, the first Paris edition of 7,000 copies were completely sold out.
+• Victor Hugo's great classic, Les Misérables, was called "one of the best sellers of the ages."
+Within 24 hours of publication in 1862, the first Paris edition of 7,000 copies was completely sold out.

 • After Colm Wilkinson sang "Bring Him Home" from Les Misérables for the first time in rehearsal, director Trevor Nunn said, "See?
 I told you this show is about God."
 One of the actors responded, "Yes, but you didn't tell us you engaged him to sing it."

-• The following recordings are available in English: the Original London Cast, the Original Broadway Cast, the Complete Symphonic Recording, the 10th Anniversary London Concert, the 25th Anniversary UK Tour Cast, and the 25th Anniversary London Concert.
+• The following recordings are available in English: the Original London Cast, the Original Broadway Cast, the Complete Symphonic Recording, the Tenth Anniversary London Concert, the Twenty-fifth Anniversary UK Tour Cast and the Twenty-fifth Anniversary London Concert.

 Critical Reaction

-"Les Misérables has become an unmistakable part of our theatregoing consciousness" -Talkin' Broadway
+"Les Misérables has become an unmistakable part of our theatregoing consciousness."

-"On the most basic level...the show is a marvel of skillful adaptation.
-The French authors merit an honorary degree in narrative surgery for their abridgment, which loses nothing crucial in the plot, and for the clarity of the storytelling." -Variety
+"On the most basic level... the show is a marvel of skillful adaptation.
+The French authors merit an honorary degree in narrative surgery for their abridgment, which loses nothing crucial in the plot, and for the clarity of the storytelling."

 Tony® Award